BHObserver/Vet-Clinic-Database/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

+This project was written on windows platform and used PostgreSQL version 16.

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need:

 ```sh